 He inclined his head in my direction.
 “Yes, Your Grace.”
 And with that, he turned back around.

-John helped me unwind my shall without disturbing any of our other neighbors.
+John helped me unwind my shawl without disturbing any of our other neighbors.
 Ever watchful, a servant appeared out of the crush and bowed to me, offering to take the garment.
 I gladly handed it over to the young man.
-He bowed and then swept away, back into the crowd.
+He bowed again and then swept away, back into the crowd.

 It seemed an age passed before we were announced.
 John and I spent the time in silence.
 The closer we got to the entrance of the ballroom, the louder the clamor around us became.
-We would have to shout to hear each other now, and nothing John and I actually wanted to say to each other should ever be spoken at such a volume.
+We would have to shout to hear each other now, and nothing John and I actually wanted to say to each other should be spoken at such a volume.
 Not with so many ears to hear it.

 When our names were finally called, John led me down a short staircase.
 Glover was in his seventies, and while some men remained hale at his age, he appeared fragile.
 He might have started the evening standing, but now he sat in an ornate, high-backed chair, greeting his guests like a king.

 My gaze moved over the crowd as we descended the stairs.
 Spread out before us was a shifting sea of humanity.
 The dancers in the center of the ballroom twirled like eddies in a retreating tide.
 Three massive chandeliers hung above them, supplying the only light in the room.
 It reminded me of the golden glow from Drury Lane.